 6.7.4 Snow pillows

 Snow pillows of various dimensions and materials are used to measure the weight of the snow that accumulates on the pillow.
-The most common pillows are flat circular containers (with a diameter of 3.7 m) made of rubberized material and filled with an antifreeze mixture of methyl alcohol and water or a methanol-glycol-water solution.
+The most common pillows are flat circular containers (with a diameter of 3.7 m) made of rubberized material and filled with an antifreeze mixture of methyl alcohol and water or a methanol-glycol-water solution (attention: Methanol is a toxic substance and should be handled with care, see 6.3.2).
 The pillow is installed on the surface of the ground, flush with the ground, or buried under a thin layer of soil or sand.
 In order to prevent damage to the equipment and to preserve the snow cover in its natural condition, it is recommended that the site be fenced in.
 Under normal conditions, snow pillows can be used for 10 years or more.
+In the wilderness the snow-pillows are not recommended because wild animals can be attracted by the smell of Glycol (Methanol) breaking the pillows with their teeth and get poisoned, while licking the liquid.

 Hydrostatic pressure inside the pillow is a measure of the weight of the snow on the pillow.
 Measuring the hydrostatic pressure by means of a float-operated liquid-level recorder or a pressure transducer provides a method of continuous measurement of the water equivalent of the snow cover.
 Variations in the accuracy of the measurements may be induced by temperature changes.
 In shallow snow cover, diurnal temperature changes may cause expansion or contraction of the fluid in the pillow, thus giving spurious indications of snowfall or snow melt.
 In deep mountain areas, diurnal temperature fluctuations are unimportant, except at the beginning and end of the snow season.
 The access tube to the measurement unit should be installed in a temperature-controlled shelter or in the ground to reduce the temperature effects.